LSSTScienceCollaborations/ObservingStrategy/opsim/Proposal_SN.md

-# "New Observing Strategy of the Main Survey Optimized for SN Cosmology"
+# "A New Observing Strategy of the Main Survey Optimized for SN Cosmology: Rolling Cadence"

 A Proposed OpSim Experiment.